 This Ft.
 Lauderdale hospital offers twice-monthly bereavement support groups.
 Learn more at 305-351-7025, https://www.holy-cross.com/health-and-wellness/support-groups

-This website from grief counselor and author David Kessler has a vast array of articles and webinars on various grief topics, like losing a parent or getting through the holidays.
+This website from a grief counselor and author David Kessler has a vast array of articles and webinars on various grief topics, like losing a parent or getting through the holidays.

 Learn about the grieving process and read their wonderful Mourners Bill of Rights (“you have the right to experience your own unique grief”…).
 You can also get online support on this non-profit website.